vishipayyallore/speaker_series_2021/AzConf/31Oct2021_AzureFunctionsWorkShop/README.md

 > 1. Using Azure Function Core Tools
 > 1. Using Azure Functions VS Code Extension

-## Deploying Azure Functions using Azure CLI

-## Mini Project 2 - `Simple App with Azure Function & Blazor`

-APIs using Azure Functions in Visual Studio Code in C# Retrieve GitHub Code Changes - HTTP Trigger
-Blazor WASM Web App UI to display those changes.
-Deploying the code to Azure

----

----

-#### **3. GitHub Webhook, Http Trigger, Blob Trigger, and Function Chaining using Core Tools with Node JS**

 **Description:**

 We will create a Azure function App **func-azcoretools-demo-dev-001** using **Core Tools** with node runtime.
 It will have a A. Http Trigger, and B. Blob Trigger azure functions.
-We will also have a GitHub Webhook, which will post on any code changes to the repository.
+We will also have a GitHub Webhook, which will post any code changes to the repository.

 **A. GitCodeChangeTracker - Http Trigger**

 When code is commited to the repository, GitHub Webhook will invoke **GitCodeChangeTracker** function.
-This function has two Output (Table, and Blob) bindings.
+This function has two (Table, and Blob) Output  bindings.
 We will store information into the Table, and Blob.
-It will trigger the **textfile-creation** function when the blob is created (**Function Chaining**).
+It will trigger the `textfile-creation` function when the blob is created (`Function Chaining`).

 **B. textfile-creation - Blob Trigger**
 On Blob creation this function we be invoked.
-It has Table output binding and will log the blob creation.
-It will also store the content of the blob inside **FileContents** column of the Table.
+It has `Table` output binding and will log the blob creation.
+It will also store the content of the blob inside `FileContents` column of the Table.

 **Steps:**

 1. Verify the Azure Functions Core Tools on local Laptop.
 1. Create the Azure Function project using **func init**
-1. Create two (_GitCodeChangeTracker_, and _textfile-creation_) new functions with **func new**
+1. Create two (`GitCodeChangeTracker`, and `textfile-creation`) new functions with **func new**
-1. Modify the code of both (_GitCodeChangeTracker_, and _textfile-creation_) azure functions.
+1. Modify the code of both (`GitCodeChangeTracker`, and `textfile-creation`) azure functions.
 Please refer **StarterFiles** folder.
 1. Verify functions locally **func start**.
 We use **Postman** for testing it locally.
 1. **Debug** using Visual Studio Code.
 1. Function App is already create using **az functionapp create** command